1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 • Do you blame or praise God for life’s troubles?

-The mature Christian is mature, and not easily tricked, because he knows God.
-He has experienced God’s faithfulness; these memories are stored in a series of experiences rather than theological proof texts.
-Note how John stresses this with the mysterious phrase, “You know Him who has been from the beginning.”
+The mature Christian is attentive and not easily tricked because he knows God.
+He has experienced God’s faithfulness; these memories are stored in a series of personal experiences rather than in theological proof texts.
+John emphasizes this with the mysterious phrase, “You know Him who has been from the beginning.”

-1) John repeats the identical words (13-14) (different from the other two groupings).
-The way to maturity and the mark of maturity are the same.
+1) John repeats the same words (13-14) (different from the other two groupings).
+The path to maturity and being mature are the same.

 2) There are no specific terms to describe Him.
 It might refer to: